UIearning-support

 Privacy Statement

-In this privacy statement, Utrecht University will explain what will happen to your personal data when it will be processed through the Ulearning platform.
+In this privacy statement, we explain what happens to your personal data when it is processed through the Ulearning platform.

-Utrecht University, located at Heidelberglaan 8, 3584 CS Utrecht, The Netherlands, is responsible for any data processing elaborated upon in this privacy statement.
+Utrecht University is responsible for the data processing described in this privacy statement.

-For what purposes will my personal data be processed?
+For what purposes are my personal data processed?

-Your personal data will be processed to make it possible to give online courses and offer course related study materials to employees, students and external individuals.
+Your personal data will be processed for the purpose of providing online courses and offering course related study materials to employees, students and external individuals.
+Besides, attendance-related data will be processed for administrative accountability of participation costs.

 • Your unique userID,